Salt Lake West Side Stories: Post Twenty-Three

 By Brad Westwood

-Chinese immigrants were the largest group of laborers working on the Central Pacific Railroad (CPR).
+Chinese immigrants were the largest group of laborers working on the Central Pacific Railway (CPR).
 Commencing in Sacramento and ending at Promontory Summit, Utah, Chinese immigrants made the completion of America’s Transcontinental Railroad possible.
+This was just the beginning for Utah’s Chinese American community.

-Initially, the contractors for the Central Pacific Railway cautiously hired Chinese laborers to supplement white most Irish and Civil War veteran laborers.
-However, high turnover, less wages to pay, their reliability and work ethic, resulted in Central Pacific Railway to rely predominantly on Chinese labor to build their half of the transcontinental road.
+Initially, the contractors for the Central Pacific Railway cautiously hired Chinese laborers to supplement white, mostly Irish and Civil War veteran laborers.
+However, high worker turnover, minimal pay, and the Chinese workers reliability and work ethic, resulted in the Central Pacific relying predominantly on Chinese labor, to build their half of the transcontinental road.
 Many of these laborers returned to China after the railroad was completed; however, others remained in the American West, and found employment in mining, road building and working for other railroads.
-Many also established businesses that catered to networks of Chinese laborers, working and living across the American West.
+Many also established businesses, some catering to networks of Chinese laborers, working and living across the Intermountain and American West.

 Some Chinese immigrants chose to work in the Utah Territory with the majority working on railroad section gangs or maintenance crews.
 Hundreds of Chinese worked to maintain the newly built railroad around the Great Salt Lake and into Nevada.
 While others worked for the Union Pacific from Salt Lake City into the Wyoming Territory.
 Chinese enclaves developed in many Utah railroad towns including Terrace, Kelton, Corrine, Ogden and just outside of Utah Territory, in Evanston.
 In later decades, Chinese Americans worked as miners or store keepers in Silver Reef, Park City, Alta, and Mercur.
 Utah’s Chinese Americans contributed significantly to the political, religious, economic, and social life of the territory.